MVXchange is a maritime startup offering on-demand vessel chartering services to businesses.

 On Monday, May 27, Oui Capital announced their pre-seed investment of $100,000 in MVXchange.
 Although the round was led by the Africa-focused US-based venture-capital firm—Oui Capital, it saw participation from Neon Ventures, Zircon marine, and other angel investors.

-Despite my three years plus experience reporting on and consuming Nigerian tech news, never has a maritime tech startup shown up on my radar.
+Despite my three-plus-years of experience reporting on and consuming Nigerian tech news, I have never seen a maritime tech startup on my radar.
 Yet, Nigeria generates over ₦10 billion ($27.8 million) in the maritime industry daily, more than the prevailing betting industry.
 In 2018, the Nigerian Maritime Administration and Safety Agency (NIMASA) estimated the country's total annual freight cost to be between ₦1.8 trillion ($5 billion) and ₦2.2 trillion ($6 billion).
 This industry neglect is so bad that it is not even captured in the nation’s GDP as reported by the National Bureau of Statistics (NBS).

 Hence, the challenges plaquing the industry sometimes go unnoticed.
 The challenges include inefficient ports infrastructure, lack of transparency and a deficit in maritime infrastructure.
 As a result, the industry loses some of its projected revenue.
 More granularly, private sector players encounter numerous middlemen, a delay in finding vessels, irregular vessel rates and unprofessionalism in the chartering process.